philipdarke/ukbbhelpr/README.md

 The main functionality is summarised below.
 See the [manual](ukbbhelpr_0.1.0.pdf) for more details.

 Functions for use with data collected at UK Biobank assessment centre visits start `visit_`.
 Functions for use with primary care EHR data start `ehr_`.
+Functions starting `get_` fetch data from other sources e.g. UK Biobank dictionaries.

 ### `ehr_extract(ehr_data, read_codes)`